 - Primary risk management challenges and opportunities in different areas of the world

 For a full course list, download the MA in Global Risk program brochure.

-Our faculty are scholars, practitioners and leaders who have worked as senior advisors in government organizations, consultants for multinational companies and are widely published.
-They are experts in policy advising, international finance, project management, and through this degree, you will gain insights from expert faculty both online and in-person during the residency components of the program.
+Our faculty are award-winning academics, scholars, practitioners, and thought leaders who have worked as senior advisors in government organizations, consultants for multinational companies and are widely published in their fields.
+They are experts in policy advising, project management, international trade and finance.
+Our students gain insights from our expert faculty both online and in-person during the two residency components of the program.

 The School of Advanced International Studies at Johns Hopkins University fosters a culture focused on collaboration, supporting each other,and challenging each other to continuously improve.
 All students, both online and on-campus, have opportunities to participate and build on that culture as members of the community.